zbchristian/ovms-server-docker/Readme.md

 Run the Server
 --------------
-- Run the containers: `sudo docker-compose up -d`
+- Run the container: `sudo docker-compose up -d`
-- Check the log file: `sudo docker logs -f ovms-server`
+- Check the log: `sudo docker logs -f ovms-server`
-  - After about 10s the initialization of the database should be stated.
-The startup script adds a DEMO car and a default owner to the DB.
+  - After about 10s the initialization of the database should be stated
+  - The startup script adds a DEMO car and a default owner to the DB
   - Once initialized, the server should display a line containing `OVMS::Server::ApiV2: - - - starting V2 server listener on port tcp/6867`
   - Any error messages should be carefully checked (e.g. missing perl modules etc.)
 - Add your car and owner name: `sudo docker exec ovms-server ./ctrl_DB.sh addcar <CAR-ID> <CAR-PW> <YOUR-NAME>`
   - The `CAR-ID` and `CAR-PW` have to match the vehicle settings in the OVMS module
+  - User name can be omitted.
+In this case the default user is assigned to this car
   - Repeat for as many cars as you like

 Configure the OVMS Module in your car
 -------------------------------------
 Configure the Server V2 in the module by using either the Web frontend, or the console.
+- Set the server name to your server
+- disable TLS encryption
-Set the server name to your server and disable TLS encryption.
-The port should be set automatically to 6867.
+- the port should be set automatically to 6867.

 Service Script
 --------------
 The script `ctrl_DB.sh` allows to modfy the database by running: `sudo docker exec ovms-server ./ctrl_db.sh <PARAMETERS ..... >`

-Parameters
+### Parameters
+check
- -  check                       : check if the DB is available and initialze if not done yet"
+: check if the DB is available and initialze if not done yet addcar ID pass [owner-name]
- -  addcar ID pass [owner-name] : add the car with name=ID and password=pass (as defined in OVMS module)."
+: add the car with name=ID and password=pass (as defined in OVMS module).
- -                                owner-name is optional.
-Owner will be created if not existing"
+: owner-name is optional.
+Owner will be created if not existing delcar ID
- -  delcar ID                   : delete the car with name=ID from the DB"
+: delete the car with name=ID from the DB adduser name [password]
- -  adduser name [password]     : add a user to the DB.
+: add a user to the DB.
 Usually not needed.
-Use addcar and provide the user name."
+Use addcar and provide the user name. deluser name
- -  deluser name                : remove a user from the DB"
+: remove a user from the DB
+list
- -  list                        : list the cars and owners stored in the DB"
+: list the cars and owners stored in the DB

 Be aware, that the user/owner passwords have no function and by default a hashed random value is placed into the DB.